BayoAdejare/recycleBot/README.md

 ## Examples
     User: "Alexa, ask RecycleBot for a recycling fact"
-    Alexa: "Here's your space fact: ..."
+    Alexa: "Here's your recycling fact: ..."